polyformproject/license-development/template.erb.md

 ## Discontinued Products

 You may begin using this software to compete with a product or service that the licensor or any of its affiliates has stopped providing, unless the licensor includes a plain-text line beginning with `Licensor Line of Business:` with this software that mentions that line of business.
-For example:

-> Licensor Line of Business: YoyodyneCMS Content Management System (http://example.com/cms)

 ## Sales of Business